platformsh/platformsh-docs/toolstack/php/drupal/006-redis.rst

 The advantage to using :term:`environment variables` is that these won't be used on your local build using Platform CLI where you might not have Redis installed.

+Add the following :term:`environment variables` on Platform UI.

 ``drupal:cache_backends``

 .. code-block:: console